Step 1: Name Your Tennessee Series LLC

 - What are some general tips for naming a series LLC?

 - Is my business name available in Tennessee?

 - Is my business name available as a URL and if so, how do I buy it?

-1. Naming Rules.
-Series LLC naming rules vary from state to state.
+1. Series LLC naming rules vary from state to state.
 In Tennessee, the name of each child series must contain the name of the parent LLC and be distinguishable from the name of any other child series.
 Remember you must also follow the traditional LLC naming rules.